 Lastly, if $f_1(T)=0$, then $f_1'(T)\neq 0$.
 In this case we use a two-step perturbation of the metric: the first one makes $\hat f_1(T)\neq 0$ (while keeping $\hat f_1'(T)\neq 0$), and the second one (much smaller) changes the trace $\mathrm{Tr}_g(\gamma)$ continuously.
 The detail is omitted since the perturbations are of the same type used above.
 If $f_1'(T)=0$, then $f_1(T)\neq 0$ and we can employ the two-step process, too.
 This completes the proof. \end{proof} \begin{remark} It follows from Proposition \ref{per-tr} that \begin{itemize} \item if $\gamma$ is degenerate, then after the perturbation, it is either hyperbolic or elliptic;

 \item if $\gamma$ is elliptic, then we can manipulate its rotation number (irrational, Diophantine, etc). \end{itemize} \end{remark}

-Recall that $\cG^r$ is the set of $C^r$-smooth Riemannian metrics on $S^2$, $\cG^r_+$ is the subset of Riemannian metrics on $S^2$ with positive curvature.
+Recall that $\cG^r$ is the set of $C^r$-smooth Riemannian metrics on $S^2$, and $\cG^r_+$ is the subset of convex Riemannian metrics on $S^2$.
 For each $g\in \cG^r_+$, let $l(g)$ be the length of the shortest closed geodesic on the sphere $(S^2,g)$.
-See Sect. \ref{sec-bir} for more details. \begin{pro} There is an open and dense subset $\cU^r\subset \cG^r_+$ such that \begin{enumerate} \item for each $g\in\cU^r$, there is a unique closed geodesic of length $l(g)$,
+See Sect. \ref{sec-shortest} for more details. \begin{pro} There is an open and dense subset $\cU^r\subset \cG^r_+$ such that \begin{enumerate} \item for each $g\in\cU^r$, there is a unique closed geodesic of length $l(g)$,